jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_display_overivew.md

 Icon | Description
 -----|------------
-{% include inline_imageClient.html file="tb_whatsthis_showme.png" alt="Show Me" %} | If available, click to show more numerical detail related to the Spotlight home page component.
+{% include inline_imageClient.html file="tb_whatsthis_showme.png" alt="Show Me" %} | If available, click to show more numerical detail related to the Spotlight Overview page component.
 {% include inline_imageClient.html file="tb_whatsthis_diagnose.png" alt="Diagnose" %} | If alarms have been raised against the component then What's This? provides assistance in resolving the alarms.